Resolve: Emotional Health and Wellbeing Service for Children who have Witnessed Domestic Abuse or Violence

 What does Resolve do?

-Resolve provides eight sessions of one to one therapeutic support for children who are impacted by domestic and sexual abuse, helping them to develop an “Invisible Toolkit” which increases their resilience and empowers them, even after the work has ended.
+Resolve provides eight sessions of one to one therapeutic support for children who are impacted by domestic abuse, helping them to develop an “Invisible Toolkit” which increases their resilience and empowers them, even after the work has ended.

 The practitioners work with the child without any preconceptions, in a spirit of unconditional positive regard using counselling skills such as paraphrasing, reflecting, listening, mirroring and challenging.
 This allows the child a safe and confidential space within which they can discuss their thoughts and feelings.